-Being part of a large organization usually means you’ll be working with one or more legacy systems.
+Being part of a large organisation usually means you’ll be working with one or more legacy systems.
 When these systems were deployed, they were the systems of choice for business productivity and line of business applications.
 Today, however, these systems can limit a business's agility hampering their ability to respond to market forces and curtailing innovation.
-As a result, organizations are often looking to replace a legacy system with the latest technology.
+As a result, organisations are often looking to replace a legacy system with the latest technology.

 But replacement doesn’t necessarily mean improvement.

-Compare this scenario with an organization that has several veteran employees under their wing.
+Compare this scenario with an organisation that has several veteran employees under their wing.
 Most of the time, businesses rely on their expertise to run essential aspects of their operations due to their experience and technical capability.
 However, what if they are unable to adjust to modern technologies or processes?
 Even if it were possible to do so, would it be prudent to replace these experienced employees with younger people with new skill sets?
 Doing so introduces significant risks and can end up being a very costly affair.